openmultiplayer/web/docs/scripting/functions/StopPlayerHoldingObject.md

 :::warning

-This function was removed in SA-MP 0.3c. check RemovePlayerAttachedObject
+This function was removed in SA-MP 0.3c.
+See [RemovePlayerAttachedObject](RemovePlayerAttachedObject)

 :::